|

 sometimes had no answer for.
 Kareem was the best pal to his

 friends, as most of them will attest to.
+He spent

 most of his childhood in Santa Monica, California by Ninth Street and